-This function is not part of the C library standard, but the ARM C library supports it as an extension.
+This function is not part of the C library standard, but the Arm C library supports it as an extension.

 '''

 void const findlocale(void const index, const char name);

 Where:

 index

 is a pointer to a set of locale data blocks that are contiguous in memory and that end with a terminating value (set by the LC_index_end macro).

-name

-is the name of the locale to find.

 '''